A Guide To Our Arabica Coffee Beans

 In your cup, Typica often brings soft chocolate, caramel sweetness, and a hint of citrus.
 It’s smooth and clean, making it a wonderful choice for filter coffee or a long black.
 This is the coffee we recommend when you want something calm, comforting, and quietly refined.

-Bourbon: Sweet, Round, Crowd-Pleaser
+Bourbon: Sweet, Round, and Crowd-Pleasing

 Bourbon has one of the most charming origin stories in coffee.
 It emerged as a natural mutation of Typica on Réunion Island (once known as Île Bourbon) and later spread to Africa and the Americas.
 Though farmers get smaller yields, drinkers get bigger rewards.